defold/doc/docs/en/manuals/extensions-debugging-android.md

 However, it works fine for a debugging session.

 The path mappings are stored in the <project>.iml file in the Android Studio project.

-It's possible to get the job folder from
+It's possible to get the job folder from the executable

+	$ arm-linux-androideabi-readelf --string-dump=.debug_str build/armv7-android/libdmengine.so | grep /job

+The jobfolder is named like so `job1298751322870374150`, each time with a random number.